1273million/KSPatches/README.md

   	* This is as far as I've learned; I am **not** learning how to edit effects and to use ModuleWaterfallFX.
   * The Cheetah is based on fluorine-hydrogen, with some magic that makes its plume blue and not faint pink.
   * The Poodle engine was the measuring stick.
 If anything was better than it, it got an Isp above 470s.
 Nervs are exempt.
+ * **Realistic Isp** Edits Isp for Rutherford and Merlin vacuum engines, to around the 345s range.

 This mod also features fuel tank and engine weight reduction.